New Lower Bounds for Cap Sets: The SAT Solver

 \section{The SAT Solver}

-\begin{definition}[Boolean satisfiability] The Boolean satisfiability problems asks whether, given a propositional formula, there exists an assignment of true or false to each variable in the formula such that the formula is true.
+\begin{definition}[Boolean satisfiability] The Boolean satisfiability problem asks whether, given a propositional formula, there exists an assignment of true or false to each variable in the formula such that the formula is true.
 If this is the case, we say that the formula is \emph{satisfiable}. \end{definition}

 Significant research has gone into finding efficient algorithms for the Boolean satisfiability problem, known as SAT solvers.
-We used the kissat SAT solver, which is described in \cite{SAT}.
+We used the kissat SAT solver, the winner of the $2020$ SAT competition \cite{SAT}.
 Most SAT solvers, including kissat, take inputs in a format called conjuctive normal form (CNF). \begin{definition}[Conjunctive normal form] A propositional formula is in \emph{conjuctive normal form} if the formula consists of a conjunction of clauses, where each clause is a disjunction of propositional variables or their negations. \end{definition}

 Our use of the SAT solver requires three steps.
 First, we convert the problem of a particular admissible set existing into a statement in CNF.
 Once we have defined the problem in CNF, we can use a SAT solver program to check whether this formula is satisfiable.
 If our formula is satisfiable, the SAT solver returns the assignment of the variables which satisfy the formula, which we convert back into a set of vectors, producing our admissible set.
-The first step is the interesting one, which we will discuss in this section.
+The first step is the interesting one from a mathematical perspective, which we will discuss in this section.